The Closing Process

-If you’re selling your home for the first time, you might be curious about how the closing process works with a cash buyer.
+If you are planning to sell your house, you might be curious about how the closing process works with a cash buyer.
 Honestly, it’s not very different from the usual home buying process, but there are a few key points to know before you proceed with the sale.

 Usually, the closing process takes a fair amount of time to get everything in order, so most realtors will outline a 12-step process.
 Still, you don’t necessarily have to worry about completing each step because an escrow and title company will handle everything on your behalf.

-Still, it’s understandable if you need more details, so here’s a quick breakdown of how the closing process works with a cash buyer.
+Still, it’s understandable if you need more details, so here’s a quick breakdown of how the closing process works when you sell your house to a cash buyer

-Generally speaking, you need to go through 12 steps to close on a real estate deal, such as:
+Generally speaking, you need to go through 12 closing process steps to seal a deal, such as:

 - Find an escrow